Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 </target>
 ```

-With this setting I make single entry which mean it going to be one drive storage that the client (initiator) can be use for mounting it, my backing storage is sdb1 and the username is admin password admin for initiate.
+With this setting I make single entry which mean it's going to have one drive storage that the client (initiator) can be use for mounting it, my backing storage is sdb1 and the username is admin password admin for initiate.

 ![LPIC2 Post](/assets/images/lpic2/tgt.png)